Airuxn/Airuxn/README.md

 Private by default (company software), public when i feel like.

 Everything i know and do is self-education.
-Public projects may be used for education, not for sale!
+Public projects may be used for educational purposes, not for sale!

 My mindset behind my carreer switch?
 - "I can work with my hands, i did mechanics, welding, electrics, HVAC, plumbing, masonery, etc..
 If i learn programming now, i could build anything i want later!"